mseri/blog/content/01-welcome-to-ghost.md

 Slug: welcome-to-ghost
 Authors: Marcello Seri

+**Update**: this site is now statically served using Pelican.
+I had problems with my VPS provider and finally decided to simplify the management and opted for a statically generated website.
+Ghost was very light and did well its job, if I had a multi-user environment I would be sticking with it.
+I still keep all the content from the previous blog, including this post.

+* * *

 That's just the welcome post of a succesful [ghost](http://ghost.org) installation.
 I like to keep it and have a look of what one can do with Markdown.

 Down in the page, if for some reason you want to read it, you will find a broken image.
 Don't worry, it's meant to be so :)